 Turning now to something really outrageous, we have “cryogenics.”

 This is where they preserve corpses “on ice” to bring them to life, “in the future when we have the technology to cure them.”

 I guess no one really thinks about this, but still, it is surprising they get away with this nonsense.
 They have never unfrozen anyone, nor any animal, back to life, which is a way to test their lunatic proposal.
 Wouldn’t that be your first question when you’re signing up for a contract?

 Buried, incinerated or frozen, is all still dead.
-This idea of cryogenics seems to be saying that a body never dies as long as a corpse is maintained in a passably similar form to the deceased, which is purely nuts.
+This idea of cryogenics seems to be saying that somebody never dies as long as the corpse is maintained in a passably similar form to the deceased, which is purely nuts.

 It makes you question if anyone is actually falling for this cryogenics stuff and actually paying for it (which would have to be a terrific fee), or if it’s a joke on us.

 Suppose the power goes out (and backup power fails, if they even have generators) and all their corpsicles thaw?
 Are they going to cop to it?
 No, they’ll just smile and say, “Lookin’ good, lookin’ real good, never any power issues here, nope,” if anyone inquires.

 “Scientist” Doesn’t Mean What You Think It Does